fbanville/old-nixos/README.md

 # nixos

+This is my NixOS configuration.
+It is work in progress, learning flake and home-manager stuff.
+It is not clear how I would reinstall on a new server.
+This is untested.

+I've tried to manage my whole configuration with Nix but it looks just not possible yet.
+I decided to try to complete the setup with a [[dotfile]] management system using only git and some aliases.

 NixOS configuration files for all my worstations.
 It uses home-manager and flakes.
 ## New installation (hostname already exists in repo)
 - Install NixOS using an appropriate ISO